panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 Accounts can be margin called and liquidated.

 ## Maintenance Margin Requirement
-For options that have been minted out-the-money (OTM), the buying power requirement is simply given by the sell and buy collateral ration calculated above.
+For options that have been minted out-the-money (OTM), the buying power requirement is simply given by the sell and buy collateral ratio calculated above.
-As the price evolves and an option becomes in-the-money, risks may increase and the amout of collateral may need to increase to mitigate those risks.
+As the price evolves and an option becomes in-the-money, risks may increase and the amount of collateral may need to increase to mitigate those risks.

 For example, selling an OTM put option initially requires 20% collateralization.
 As the price changes and decreases below the strike price, the buying power requirement will increase above 20%.